olivierfriard/boris_docs/index.rst

    :width: 60%

 The path for the ffmpeg executable program is displayed.
-From version 2.8 FFmpeg is included with BORIS.
+The FFmpeg executable is now included with BORIS in Windows and Mac OS versions.

 .. _FFmpeg cache directory:

 **FFmpeg cache directory**
     This indicates the directory that will be used as image cache for frame-by-frame mode and spectrogram visualization.
     If you do not specify a path, BORIS will use the default temporary directory of your system.

 **FFmpeg cache directory max size**
     Indicate a size limit (in Mb) for the image caching.
 0 indicates no limit